 He has served as member of regional CBDNA committees and he is past State president of Maryland CBDNA with fifteen years of service in this position.
 He has served on numerous session panels, presenting at regional and national conferences of the College Band Directors National Association.

 Dr. Johnson is also past president of the Maryland Council for Higher Education in Music, and has served as representative to both South Carolina and Maryland Higher Education Executive Council.
 He has served on executive boards for State Arts Councils, Maryland Music Educators Association, and State Student Transfer Advisory Council for MHEC and the Maryland ICAO Fine Arts Discipline Group Task Force.
+He remains a lifetime member of the Percy Aldridge Grainger Society.
 He is published in several state and regional professional journals.
-Dr. Johnson also lectures on topics of the Fine Arts.
-He is a honorary member of the Rho Nu chapter of the Phi Mu Alpha Sinfonia Fraternity.
+Dr. Johnson also lectures on a variety of topics in the Fine Arts.
+He is also an honorary member of the Rho Nu chapter of the Phi Mu Alpha Sinfonia Fraternity.

 Dr. Johnson holds the Doctor of Musical Arts degree in conducting from Michigan State University and undergraduate and advances degrees in music education from the University of Illinois at Urbana/Champaign.
 He is grateful for support, guidance and inspiration from many individuals throughout his career.
 Among those are Harry Begian, Kenneth Bloomquist, Eugene Corporon, Bernard Goodman, Ronald W. Johnson, Paul Vermel and David Whitwell.
 Since 1994 he has also held administrative positions as chairperson at Salisbury University and Coastal Carolina University as well as associate provost of graduate studies.